andnp/chatmodes/architect.chatmode.md

 7. Assess risks & mitigations; list assumptions.

 # Closing Routine
-**CRITICAL: Conclude every session by persisting knowledge.** This ensures that insights, preferences, and work summaries are captured for future AI agents, improving continuity and context.
+**CRITICAL: Conclude every session by persisting knowledge.** This ensures that insights, preferences, and codebase knowledge are captured for future AI agents, improving continuity and context.

 Store the following as separate, technically-detailed memory entries: